What is an Electric Valve?

 They can be more expensive and complex to install and maintain.

-Solenoid valves are electromechanical devices that use a solenoid (a coil of wire that generates a magnetic field when an electric current is passed through it) to operate the valve.
+Solenoid valves are electromechanical devices that use a solenoid (a coil of wire that generates a magnetic field when an electric current is passed) to operate the valve.
 They are typically used for on-off control applications where a fast response time is needed, such as in safety systems or fluid power applications.

 Solenoid valves have a fast response time, making them suitable for applications requiring quick on-off action.